 Boat rentals are available in the park on a seasonal basis.
 Please call for hours of operation prior to your visit.
 The rental facility is typically open weekends only from May to the end of June.
 They are open seven days a week from July through Labor Day.
 For more information visit the Swartswood Lake Boat Rentals web site.

-From Memorial Weekend to Labor Day, while lifeguards are on duty, visitors can swim in Swartswood Lake.
+Swimming is permiited in the designated swimming area while lifeguards are on duty.
+Please check our swimming schedule prior to your visit.
 Swimming hours are 10 am to 6 pm.
 Adjacent to the beach visitors can access facilities with changing areas, restrooms, showers, a first-aid station, and a concession building where food and beach supplies may be purchased.
 View the concession menu.
 The facilities are accessible for people with disabilities.

 Inner